 What is Milia?

-All these ingredients can easily be found at your local drug store or beauty counter.
-They are usually marketed for anti-aging and acne but will also assist for the management of milia.
+All these ingredients can easily be found at your local drugstore.
+They are usually marketed for anti-ageing and acne but will also assist in the management of milia.

-Physical extraction by a derm or aesthetician is required in stubborn and severe cases.
+Physical extraction by a dermatologist or aesthetician is required in stubborn and severe cases.